 A similar itty bitty 1800’s minibag from Feather & Foxglove made an appearance on the 2019 Tony Awards Red Carpet as part of The Birth of She-Ness, a custom design by Zero Waste Daniel for Pattie Gonia.
 The look blended ideas of “he” and “she” in a stunning artistic look inspired by Boticelli’s Birth of Venus.
 An oceanic fashion moment!

 Antique metal, shell, marine leather (sharkskin was often used) and fibers.
 Based on markings, we believe this piece was made in England, or with English parts.
 Sometimes, these purses were made by sailors out on their vessels.
 Very good condition, with minor chips and scratches.
 Red lining is intact.

-This exquisite floral purse measures approximately 4" across, 1.75" high, 1" wide closed, with 2" chain drop.
-Decorative scrollwork adorns the silver hinges, with lovely detail and a makers mark (S&S).
+Purse measures approximately 4" across, 1.75" high, 1" wide closed, with 2" chain drop.
+Decorative metalwork adorns the hinge and clasp.

 These purses were crafted from the shell of an Oblong Surf Clam (aka Otter Clam), a saltwater bivalve that lives in the cozy warm waters of the Mediterranean Sea.

 Sale of this item will help support marine conservation and LGTBQ+ rights.